Python-Test-Engineer/attercop/CI_CD_NOTES/01_complete_chain_python_security_guide.md

 - Check for dependency vulnerabilities with GitHub's dependency review

 ### Testing & Coverage

-- Run comprehensive test suite with pytest
+- Run test suite with coverage if we have one.
-- Generate code coverage reports with coverage.py
-- Upload coverage reports to services like Codecov or Coveralls
-- Set minimum coverage thresholds that must be met
-- Execute integration and end-to-end tests where applicable

 ### Docker

 We can use Bandit and Docker Scout to test any images made.

+We can run matric Python version for the Docerfile using arguments: --build-arg PYTHON_VERSION=3.9 etc `02_CI/DockerfileMultiple` and `02/cicd_pipeline.yaml`.

 ## Deployment Gates